bitpressio/bitpressio.github.io/_posts/2018-01-20-my-process-writing-self-published-docker-book.md

 My goal here is to cut, cut, and cut more.
 In this process for Docker for PHP Developers, I went down from 16 chapters to 10.
 Some of the sections I cut were good ideas; however, I want a concise book that tries to get to the point.

 Some of the good ideas that got cut will make better screencasts anyway, and I am trying to position my products as a *course* and not just a book.
-I never throw my ideas away; I just file them away in Google Drive so I can reference them later.

 ## Organizing the Manuscript